 Aisha Tandiwe Bell

-Aisha Tandiwe Bell is first generation Jamaican & ninth generation traceable Black American.
+Aisha Tandiwe Bell (she/her) is first generation Jamaican & ninth generation traceable Black American.
 Her parents met at City College.
 Conceived in Tanzania & born in Manhattan, she was raised Bobo Shanti Rasta spending her early childhood on Bobo Hill in Bull Bay, Jamaica.
 Inspired by the fragmentation of our multiple identities, Bell’s practice is committed to creating myth & ritual through sculpture, performance, video, sound, drawing & installation.
 Bell holds a BFA, & an MS from Pratt & a MFA from Hunter College.
 Bell received a NYFA in Performance Art/ Multidisciplinary Work & has had artist residencies/fellowships at Skowhegan, Rush Corridor Gallery, Abron’s Art Center, LMCC’s Swing Space,LMCC Work space, Wassaic, The Laundromat Project, BRIC & more.
 She has been a fellow with DVCAI on International Cultural Exchanges (Jamaica 2012, Surinam 2013, Antigua 2014, Guadeloupe 2015 & 17, Belize 2019).
 The Museo De Arte Moderno’s Triennial 2014, The Jamaica Biennial 2014 & 17, The BRIC Biennial 2016, The Venice Biennial 2017, MoCADA, The Rosa Parks Museum, CCCADI, Columbia College, Space One Eleven, The Corcoran, Welancora Gallery & Rush Arts are a few spaces where she has exhibited, she lives in Brooklyn with her husband & two children.